SAP-archive/python-metacli/docs/usage.rst

 shell prompt
 >>>>>>>>>

-MetaCLI can help you use prompt to run all commands, also can help you save and retrieve parameters in different command layers.
+MetaCLI shell support running all commands in interactive prompt, also support save and retrieve parameters in different command layers.

-To use it, add "shell" in your code, and you can run this command in your console:
+To use it, use "shell" as command:

 .. code-block:: console

     <plugin_name> shell

+Features:

 + Logs all the commands run in the shell in generated file shell_history